MarcoAraujo16/WebApiVestas/README.md

-Instructions to run WebApi
+<h1>Instructions to run WebApi</h1>

 The web api, as well as the database, is hosted online, so it does not need to be run on your machine and can be accessed through the following endpoints:

-<h1>GetAllSection</h1> (return all the sections): http://marcoaraujo16-001-site1.ftempurl.com/api/section/getall
+<h2>GetAllSection</h2> (return all the sections): http://marcoaraujo16-001-site1.ftempurl.com/api/section/getall

-<h1>GetSectionDetails</h1> (return section details and all of his shells by I): http://marcoaraujo16-001-site1.ftempurl.com/api/section/GetSectionDetails/{id}
+<h2>GetSectionDetails</h2> (return section details and all of his shells by I): http://marcoaraujo16-001-site1.ftempurl.com/api/section/GetSectionDetails/{id}

-<h1>NewSection</h1> (create a new section with a shell): http://marcoaraujo16-001-site1.ftempurl.com/api/section/new
+<h2>NewSection</h2> (create a new section with a shell): http://marcoaraujo16-001-site1.ftempurl.com/api/section/new

-JSON sample to use on Insomnia (for example):
+JSON sample to use on Insomnia (for example):<br>
 <em>
 {
   "partNumber": "796544",